What is a Sales Funnel, and How Do I Create a Perfect 1?

 What are the sales funnel stages?

-The funnel a metaphor for the sales process from initial contact to final sale.
+The funnel is a metaphor for the sales process from initial contact to final sale.
 The funnel has five stages: lead (MCL), prospect (MQL), qualified prospect (SAL), committed (SQL), and transacted.
 Toward the bottom of the funnel, the time to closing decreases, and the probability of the sale occurring increases.

 What is the sales pipeline?